-If you’re looking for a long-term method that’s set and forget, and not something permanent, it’s worth looking at the long-acting reversible contraceptives such as the IUD.
+If you’re looking for a long-term method that’s set and forget, and not something that interferes with your physical reproductive organs, it’s worth looking at the long-acting reversible contraceptives such as the IUD.

 This is a method that doesn't require any surgery, implants, cutting tubes or hormones.
 It simply relies on you monitoring when your ovulation occurs, checking in on your cervical mucus and measuring your basal body temperature.